weatherfordmat/Apiquilize/README.md

 [Sequelize-restful](https://www.npmjs.com/package/sequelize-restful) creates a server that doesn't use the newest features of the cloud.
 Instead of having a server run all the time, we can create lambda functions which only run when called.
 Consequently, they are cheaper and more efficient.

+Likewise, [Epilogue](https://github.com/dchester/epilogue) is for express or restify apps.

 ## To use this:

 1. Zip the files: